Homological shifts of powers a complementary edge ideal: Introduction

+Let \(I \subset S\) be a non-zero square-free monomial ideal generated in degree \(d\).
+Note that \(1\le d\le n\).
+If \(d=1\) or \(d=n\), \(I\) has a simple structure, leaving no non-trivial problems for further investigation.

+Within the range \(2\le d\le n-2\), two distinguished values of \(d\) (\(d=2\) and \(d=n-2\)) exhibit distinctive behavior relative to other degrees, particularly regarding the linear resolutions and linear quotient property of powers of such ideals.

-For \( d = 2 \), Fröberg’s result in \cite{Froberg88} states that \( I \) has a linear resolution if and only if \( I \) is the edge ideal of a co-chordal graph.
-In turn, Herzog, Hibi, and Zheng demonstrated in \cite[Theorem 3.2]{HHZ2004} that this equivalence extends to a characterization involving powers: for squarefree monomial ideals of degree 2, \( I \) has a linear resolution if and only if every \( s \)-th power \( I^s \) has linear quotients for all \( s \geq 1 \).
+For \(d=2\), Fröberg’s classic result \cite{Froberg88} asserts that \(I\) has a linear resolution if and only if \(I\) is the edge ideal of a co-chordal graph.
+Herzog, Hibi, and Zheng further extended this equivalence to powers of such ideals \cite[Theorem 3.2]{HHZ2004}: for square-free monomial ideals of degree 2, \(I\) has a linear resolution if and only if \(I^s\) has linear quotients for all \(s\ge 1\).

-A monomial ideal \( I \subset S \) is \emph{fully supported} if for every \( 1 \leq k \leq n \), the variable \( x_k \) divides some minimal monomial generator of \( I \).
-More recently, Ficarra and Moradi \cite[Corollary 3.2]{FM1} and Hibi et al. \cite[Theorem 2.2]{HQM} established that for fully supported squarefree monomial ideals generated in degree \( d = n-2 \), \( I \) has a linear resolution if and only if \( I^s \) has linear quotients for all \( s \geq 1 \), mirroring the degree-2 characterization.
-Essentially, any fully supported squarefree monomial ideal generated in degree \( n-2 \) is the complementary edge ideal of a finite simple graph \( G \) on \( n \) vertices, which is defined as follows.
+A monomial ideal \(I\subset S\) is \emph{fully supported} if every variable \(x_k\) (\(1\le k\le n\)) divides some minimal monomial generator of \(I\).
+For the fully supported square-free monomial ideals of degree \(d=n-2\), Ficarra and Moradi \cite[Corollary 3.2]{FM1} and Hibi et al. \cite[Theorem 2.2]{HQM} independently established a parallel characterization: \(I\) has a linear resolution if and only if \(I^s\) has linear quotients for all \(s\ge 1\).